If you are like us, addicted to great tasting coffee, then please follow along and learn the art of brewing the “Perfect Cup” using the drip method.

 The Coffee Bean

 Great coffee starts with great the purchase of high quality coffee beans (like ours ..hint).
-Purchase 100% Arabica beans soon after it is roasted (preferably with 48 hrs of roasting).
+Purchase 100% Arabica beans soon after it is roasted (preferably within 48 hrs of roasting).
 Also purchase in small batches every 1-2 weeks depending on household consumption.
 Use a light to medium roast to enjoy the subtle nuances of the coffee’s origin.

 Course grind your coffee beans using a good quality burr coffee grinder.
 Feel the grind between your fingers, because too fine a grind will produce a bitter tasting coffee.
 So, please keep the grind course so you can enjoy the subtle flavor nuances of the origin.